irrdnet/irrd/docs/users/queries/graphql.rst

 * ``serialOldestJournal`` / ``serialNewestJournal``: the oldest and newest serials in the local journal on this IRRd instance for this source.
-  IRRd does not guarantee that all changes in this range are available over NRTM.
+  IRRd does not guarantee that all changes in this range are available over NRTMv3.
 This serial range is entirely independent of that used by the mirror source, if any.
 * ``serialLastExport``: the serial at which the last export for this source took place, if any.